mmoya26/dollarguard/README.md

 - Investigate about pure functions to prevent so many re-renders from Change Detection
 - Invert expense array to display the latest expenses at the top of the table
 - Add fourth monthly stat card for which expense has the highest dollar amount
-- Edit specific expense
 - Look into moving validations of params to their on validator constraint
 - Sort user expense years from latest to oldest

-# Design todos
+# Design/create todos
-- Design how expenses and percentage overview sections will look when there are 0 expenses
+- Design how expenses table and percentage overview sections will look when there are zero expenses
+- Design how years selection page will look like when there is zero years for the user's account

 # Known defects
 - If a category has a big expense it will occupy 100% of the percentage overview area